VimalChamyal/pb_data/README.md

-# PB Data analysis assignment
+# PB Data - Assignment

 In this assignment I've worked on a DataOps teams' dataset.
 My objective was to come up with insights from the data that can help the client (TL) understand the production and the performance of his/her team.